Alice’s dad, Nick, shares his daughters story and why he thinks awareness of primary bone cancer is so important.

-Although Alice won't be able to dance to the standard she achieved before having her diagnosis and operation to insert the endoprosthetic titanium alloy knee joint, the dance school are very keen to work with her to ensure that she continues her dancing and adapt routines around what she can do.
+Although Alice won't be able to dance to the standard she achieved before having her diagnosis and operation to insert the endoprosthetic titanium alloy knee joint, the dance school have worked with her to ensure that she continues her dancing and adapt routines around what she can do.
 She may not be able to jump and twist in the future like she did before, but she is excited to see how far her dancing can take her with her new 'bionic' leg.

 Alice initially started to complain about pain in her right leg in September 2016.
 Similarly to many other bone cancer sufferers, doctors thought it was growing pains and we were told to come back if the pain got any worse.
 As the undiagnosed tumour in her femur grew, the pain transferred along her sciatic nerve due to pressure from the tumour against it, and the focus from the doctors in subsequent visits was on her back.